1 Keeping your data safe

 3 What data do you collect and where from?

-3.1 The personal data that we collect about you depends on our relationship with you.
+3.1 The type of personal data that we collect about you depends on our relationship with you.

 3.2.1 We collect personal data about our clients (including prospective clients) in order to provide and promote our services.
-This includes if you are an individual client, sole trader or unincorporated partnership, or if you are an employee, shareholder or director of a company or limited partnership.
+This applies equally if you are an individual client, sole trader or unincorporated partnership, or if you are an employee, shareholder or director of a company or limited partnership.